 The work also sets the stage for therapies based on regenerative medicine in the future, the researchers said.

 In these beating human heart cells, scientists have highlighted a protein important in muscle contraction (green).
 A new cell atlas reveals this protein and others in different heart cells’ locations.
 Credit: Seidman Laboratory

 Over a lifetime, the average human heart delivers more than 2 billion life-sustaining beats to the body.
-In doing so, it helps deliver oxygen and nutrients to cells, tissues and organs and enables the removal of carbon dioxide and waste products.
-Each day, the heart beats around 100,000 times with a one-way flow through four different chambers, varying speed with rest, exercise and stress.
-Every beat requires an exquisitely complex but perfect synchronization across various cells in different parts of heart.
+In doing so, it helps deliver oxygen and nutrients to cells, tissues, and organs and enables the removal of carbon dioxide and waste products.
+Each day, the heart beats around 100,000 times with a one-way flow through four different chambers, varying speed with rest, exercise, and stress.
+Every beat requires an exquisitely complex but perfect synchronization across various cells in different parts of the heart.
 When this complex coordination goes bad, it can result in cardiovascular disease, the leading cause of death worldwide, killing an estimated 17.9 million people each year.

 Detailing the molecular processes inside the cells of a healthy heart is critical to understanding how things go awry in heart disease.
 Such knowledge can lead to more precise, better treatment strategies for various forms of cardiovascular illness.

 “Millions of people are undergoing treatments for cardiovascular diseases.
 Understanding the healthy heart will help us understand interactions between cell types and cell states that can allow lifelong function and how these differ in diseases,” said study co-senior author Christine Seidman, professor of medicine in the Blavatnik Institute at Harvard Medical School and a cardiovascular geneticist at Brigham and Women’s.